• Home

 Expert Baking Tips

-• Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When the batter is in the donut pans, gently smooth the tops with a butter knife.
+• Smoothing The Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
+If you leave it misshapen after put it into the donut pans, that’s how they will remain when baked.
+When the batter is in the donut pans, gently smooth the top with a butter knife or the back or a small spoon.

 Recipe FAQs